 A user opens your website and interacts with the webpage.
 When the page is opened, a single client-side MetaRouter tag is loaded, instead of multiple vendor tags.

 MetaRouter's Analytics.js library loads on the page.
 This library provides a standardized specification for tracking various events- you can find more information on event methods here.
 Analytics.js generally provides the means to track any data that vendor-specific tags would in the advertising, marketing and analytics industries.
 Additionally, it assigns first-party cookies that contain AnonymousId values.

-A key component of that library is that it contains MetaRouter's Sync Injector which can retrieve identifier values based on cookies or other tracking IDs by making requests to vendor servers that can provide the necessary IDs.
-Once the sync injector has retrieved the necessary IDs, it attaches those to the first-party cookies that has already been set and is uniquely identifiable via the AnonymousId value.
+A key differentiator from other hybrid-style tracking platforms that it contains MetaRouter's Sync Injector.
+This module retrieves identifier values based on cookies or other tracking IDs by making requests to vendor servers that can provide their specific IDs.
+Once the sync injector has retrieved the necessary IDs, it attaches those to MetaRouter-set first-party cookies, which are uniquely identifiable via the AnonymousId value.
 You can find more information on the Sync Injector here.

 The client sends an event stream to a MetaRouter cluster, which represents an event processing infrastructure hosted within a private cloud environment.
 The cluster contains an Ingestion API, which ensures that each event has the necessary information included in order to be properly transformed and forwarded to vendors.

-Via the MetaRouter UI, you can designate the integrations you would like to send your data to, as well as customize the transformations you would like to apply to events before they reach the vendor.
+Via the MetaRouter UI, you can designate the integrations you would like to send your data to, as well as customize the mappings and transformations you would like to apply to event data parameters before they reach the vendor.
 Any parameter you send with an event is available for transformation within the UI.